Languages of Belgium: Legal status

-Of the inhabitants of Belgium, roughly 59% belong to the Flemish Community, 40% to the French Community, and 1% to the German-speaking Community.
+Of the inhabitants of Belgium, more than half belong to the Flemish Community, 40% to the French Community, and 1% to the German-speaking Community.
 These figures relating to official Belgian languages overlook substantial numbers of immigrants and their children, who may speak a foreign language as primary language, as well as of Belgian regional migrants, who likely largely balance one another for native French and Dutch speakers.

 A large French-speaking population lives around Brussels, in Flanders, though by geography is considered part of the Flemish Community.
 Though the standard form of Dutch used in Belgium is almost identical to that spoken in the Netherlands, and the different dialects across the border, it is often colloquially called "Flemish".

 Dutch

 Dutch is the most spoken primary language of Belgium and the official language of the Flemish Community and the Flemish Region (merged to Flanders).
 Along with French, it is an official language of the Brussels-Capital Region.
 The main Dutch dialects spoken in Belgium are Brabantian, West Flemish, East Flemish, and Limburgish.
 All these are spoken across the border in the Netherlands as well, and West Flemish is also spoken in French Flanders.
 Much like English, Flemish dialects have adopted more French and other Romance vocabulary through mutual cultural exchange throughout history when compared with other Dutch dialects.
 As such, they are not always readily intelligible for Dutch speakers outside Flanders.
 Nevertheless, linguists regard these as varieties of Dutch.
 Words which are unique to Belgian Dutch are called belgicisms (as are words used primarily in Belgian French).
 The original Brabantian dialect of Brussels has been very much influenced by French.
 It is now spoken by a minority in the Capital region, since the primary language of most inhabitants shifted during the Francization of Brussels.